 Unfortunately, these trends are not reflected in many patients' experiences at the doctor's office or pharmacy counter.
-According to IQVia (formerly QuintilesIMS), out of pocket costs for branded medicines increased 48% from 2013-2016.
+In fact, total patient out-of-pocket spending on medicines grew by 54 percent from 2006 to 2016.28

 One reason patient out-of-pocket spending has grown is due to changes in how health insurance is designed and, specifically, how pharmaceutical benefits are managed.
-As one recent analysis shows, patients are required to pay 13 percent of overall pharmaceutical costs versus only 3 percent of hospital costs - even though medicine can help keep patients out of the hospital.
+As one recent analysis shows, patients are required to pay 13 percent of overall pharmaceutical costs versus only 3 percent of hospital costs - even though medicine can help keep patients out of the hospital.29